RocketMap/RocketMap/docs/advanced-install/docker.md

 ## Introduction

-The quickest way to get PokemonGo-Map up and running with docker is quite simple.
-However, given the disposable nature of docker containers, and the fact that the default database for PokemonGo-Map is SQLite, your data won't be persistent.
+The quickest way to get RocketMap up and running with docker is quite simple.
+However, given the disposable nature of docker containers, and the fact that the default database for RocketMap is SQLite, your data won't be persistent.
 In case the container is stopped or crashes, all the collected data will be lost.

-If that doesn't bother you, and you just want to give PokemonGo-Map a go, keep on reading.
+If that doesn't bother you, and you just want to give RocketMap a go, keep on reading.
 If you prefer a persistent setup, skip to "Advanced Docker Setup"

 ## Simple Docker Setup

 ### Starting the server

 In order to start the map, you've got to run your docker container with a few arguments, such as authentication type, account, password, desired location and steps.
 If you don't know which arguments are necessary, you can use the following command to get help:

 ```
-docker run --rm frostthefox/pokemongo-map -h
+docker run --rm frostthefox/rocketmap -h
 ```

 To be able to access the map in your machine via browser, you've got to bind a port on your host machine to the one wich will be exposed by the container (default is 5000).
 The following docker run command is an example of to launch a container with a very basic setup of the map, following the instructions above:

 ```
 docker run -d --name pogomap -p 5000:5000 \
-  frostthefox/pokemongo-map \
+  frostthefox/rocketmap \
     -a ptc -u username -p password \
     -k 'your-google-maps-key' \
     -l 'lat, lon' \